 Group clinics can be arranged as a private group or as a drop-in group.
 They for members who want the opportunity to tailor an ongoing (minimum of 3, consecutive weeks), private group lesson of 4-6 participants with a specific coach.
 Coordinate directly with our tennis coordinator and your pro to make sure you are covering the tennis topics you want.

-For information about scheduling availability, please contact Rich at RCarson@ymcasf.org.
+For information about scheduling availability, please contact Sean Dizon at SDizon@ymcasf.org.

 Join us for our popular Junior Hoopers clinics at letterman gym!
 Youth will learn introductory basketball skills including dribbling, ball handling, passing, shooting, and playing with teammates.
 In addition to skill-building, players will build confidence and athletic social skills, while developing a healthy lifestyle!
 Participants will be sorted by age groups and coached by YMCA youth basketball staff.